GRAINS-U.S. wheat, soybeans, corn fall on demand concerns

 CHICAGO, Oct 18 (Reuters) - U.S. wheat, corn and soybean futures fell on Tuesday on concerns that overseas buyers will turn to alternative supplies to meet their import needs, traders said.

-"Consistently high prices are slowly doing their job of eroding demand across the board, with Brazil in particular among a group of global players that are plenty willing to pick up the slack."
+"Consistently high prices are slowly doing their job of eroding demand across the board, with Brazil in particular among a group of global players that are plenty willing to pick up the slack," Matt Zeller, director of market information at brokerage StoneX, said in a note to clients.

 Traders were monitoring talks about keeping the United Nations-backed shipping corridor open from Ukraine's Black Sea ports.
 The lane has allowed exports from the key global grain supplier to pick up despite the war with Russia.